 In the centre of the amulet is a circle that has the letter ה in the middle standing for "the Lord".
 Around the circle there is a Hebrew inscription:

 The other side of the amulet is decorated with two fish.
-The break between the fish once had a hole for the chain.
 This side has an inscription and it reads:

 י'ר'מ'ה'א'ו'א' [=יהיה רצון מלפניך ה' אלהינו ואלהי אבותינו]

 עמך ישראל מעין הרע

 בפיהם ותגדלם לתורתך

 ותגן עליהם ברחמיך

 May it be Your will, our God and God of our ancestors

 and protect them with Your mercy (based on the verse from Likutei Tfilot, part 1, Prayer 28)